The Torture of Bradley Manning

 “I was the source of the 12 July 07 video from the Apache Weapons Team which killed the two journalists and injured two kids.”

 Within hours, the soldier was shackled and succumbing to what he described in court as a complete and total breakdown.

 Pfc.
-Manning was held captive in Kuwait for nearly two months, but it wasn’t until he landed on American soil that the fury of Uncle Sam came crashing down in full.
+Manning was held captive in Kuwait for nearly two months, but it wasn’t until he landed on American soil that the fury of Uncle Sam came completely crashing down on him.
 Weeks after being rushed out of Iraq, Manning found himself in full restraints onboard an airline en route to Baltimore, Maryland.
 It was only when the pilot announced the flight plan that the soldier was ever sure he knew where he was going: Military prisons in Germany and Guantanamo Bay all could have been possibilities, he thought.
-Ironically, a stay at Gitmo may have actually given the soldier more of a fighting chance at justice than what he and his legal team have had to endure during the last two years: The US has been sued by the Center for Constitutional Rights for the government’s failure to release court motion papers and transcripts – items the CCR say are easier to obtain in the cases involving al-Qaeda insurgents detained at the Cuban military jail.
+Ironically, a stay at Gitmo may have actually given the soldier a more fighting chance at justice than what he and his legal team have had to endure during the last two years: The US has been sued by the Center for Constitutional Rights for the government’s failure to release court motion papers and transcripts—items the CCR say are easier to obtain in the cases involving al-Qaeda insurgents detained at the Cuban military jail.

 "I started to feel like I was mentally going back to Kuwait mode, in that lonely, dark, black hole place, mentally," he said.

 “The most entertaining thing in my cell was the mirror.
 You can interact with yourself.
 I spent a lot of time with it,” he told the court on Thursday.